-The number of shares of common stock authorized under the Company's Articles of Incorporation, which is currently 250,000,000, will not be reduced or otherwise changed by the Reverse Stock Split.
+The number of shares of common stock authorized under the Company's charter, which is currently 250,000,000, will not be reduced or otherwise changed by the Reverse Stock Split.
+The number of shares of common stock that will be authorized but unissued provides the Company with the ability to support its capital needs and future anticipated growth and provides the Company the flexibility to consider and respond to future business opportunities and needs as they arise, including equity offerings, acquisitions and other corporate purposes.